lariasromo/ape/Readme.md

  - `kafkaStringWriter`: Writes strings to kafka
  - `kafkaAvroWriter`: Writes avro bytes to kafka
  - `s3AvroWriter`: Writes avro bytes to S3
+ - `S3JsonLinesWriter`: Writes entities to text files to S3 with a json representation per line, it needs to have an implicit conversion `String => T`
+ - `S3JsonLinesCirceWriter`: Writes entities to text files to S3 with a json representation per line, to encode object T to json string it uses circe and there has to be an implicit instance of `io.circe.Encoder`
  - `s3ParquetWriter`: Writes parquet files to S3
  - `s3TextWriter`: Writes text files to S3
  - `consoleWriter`/`consoleStringWriter`: Writes the output to the console (useful for testing purposes)